Experience the Super Weekend of Design - Aalto-Homes ja Loviisa Old Houses August 29-30

 On the same weekend, the idyllic town of Loviisa, with its century-old wooden houses and the families who lovingly care for them, welcomes visitors to marvel at its beauty.
 The owners of these old houses are united by their love of craftsmanship, design, and preserving beauty and atmosphere.
 Every detail and object has its own story and meaning, which they are happy to share with their guests.
 There are tens of houses to see, each one more beautiful than the last.

 The Sunila residential area, known as a workers’ paradise, was completed in the 1930s and was once presented at world exhibitions in Paris and New York.
 Located on a forest slope by the sea, Sunila has become an icon of Aalto’s architecture.
-The complex also includes the Sunila pulp mill, also designed by Aalto and called the most beautiful factory in Finland.
+The complex also includes the Sunila pulp mill, also designed by Aalto and called the most beautiful factory in the world.

 The culturally and historically valuable Sunila and its treasures are admired even as far away as Asia.
 For example, Japanese professional soccer player and design enthusiast Atomu Tanaka fell so in love with Sunila that he moved there.
 Former Member of the European Parliament Nils Torvalds also lives in Sunila.
-Learn more about the residents of Sunila and their homes here.

 Loviisa Old Houses is Full of Lovely Details